storacha/specs/w3-space.md

 ###### get `nb...`

-Some providers MAY specificy additional `nb` fields.
+Some providers MAY specify additional `nb` fields.

 ##### `consumer/add`

 An agent MUST be delegated `consumer/add` capability, on successful [`provider/get`][] invocation.

-> Please note that provider MAY also delegate `consumer/add` capability for no reason at all e.g. as free giveaway campain.
+> Please note that provider MAY also delegate `consumer/add` capability for no reason at all e.g. as free giveaway campaign.

 ```ts